Useful links, posts, resources, and more

 - Step-by-step guide to becoming a podcast listener

 - My personal podcast recommendations

-- For (aspiring) entrepreneurs: Free guides from Fizzle.co, the best online courses and entrepreneurship-coaching in the world, and useful tools for building a business.
+- For (aspiring) entrepreneurs: Free guides from Fizzle.co, one of the best online courses and entrepreneurship-coaching on the Internet, and useful tools for building a business.

 - For (aspiring) female entrepreneurs, this blog post has some useful resources for you all.

 - The Art of Charm toolbox.
-These guys are probably the best teachers of social and relationship skills, confidence, and all other things personal development (both for men and for women!) even though my favorite host Jordan Harbinger has now left them to start his own show.
+These guys are great teachers of social and relationship skills, confidence, and all other things personal development (both for men and for women!) even though my favorite host Jordan Harbinger has now left them to start his own show.

 - The Behavioral Table of the Elements by Chase Hughes.
-A supremely powerful tool to help you decipher the true message behind people's non-verbal communication.
+An extremely powerful tool to help you decipher the true message behind people's non-verbal communication.

 - Enhancv, a great company that makes your CV look the best and most effective for whatever job you're looking for.

 - Looking for a book to read?
-This list from the Art of Charm is a good place to start!
-I would personally add this, this, this, this, and this book to that list.
+This list from the Art of Charm is a good place to start and here's my book list, along with this, this, and this book.